DaanVrancken/HubbardTN/docs/src/Examples.md

 ```
 Where the one-band model used vectors for ```t``` and ```u```, the multi-band model concatenates matrices horizontally.
 In addition, the exchange $J$ and $U_{ijjj}$ parameters, with zeros on the diagonals as these are included in ```u```, are implemented as well.
 Since those parameters are usually rather small, ```U13``` is an optional argument.

+> **NOTE:**
-When the parameters are changed but you want to keep the name of the model the same, you should put ```force=true``` to overwrite the previous results, obtained with the old parameters.
+> When the parameters are changed but you want to keep the name of the model the same, you should put ```force=true``` to overwrite the previous results, obtained with the old parameters.
+Be cautious for accidentally overwriting data that you want to keep.

 For a ```MBC_Sim``` structure, we would have
 ```